postlund/pyatv/docs/documentation/protocols.md

 #### SETUP

-Request initialization of a session (but does not start it).
+Sender requests initialization of a (Airplay v1) session (but does not start it).
 Sets up three different UDP channels:

 | Channel | Description |
 | ------- | ----------- |